 - AR/VR/MR – supporting a wide range of extended reality services supporting gaming, tourism, entertainment, and other services where the user’s experience can be enhanced through audio/visual innovations.

-The intention is to develop a highly flexible and dynamic test environment which can be adapted to meet requirements from ICT-19 projects and external trial requirements.
+We have developed a highly flexible and dynamic test environment which can be adapted to meet requirements from other Horizon 2020 projects and external trial requirements

 5G functions in 3GPP domain (5G RAN and Core)

-The Service Orchestration providing Network Slicing as a Service will be implemented by Nokia using core components from the Flowone Suite.
-The implementation of this will be similar as explained for the Norway facility above.
-The main difference is that it will integrate with 5G RAN and Core EMS from Samsung as compared to the 5G RAN and Core EMS and in the Norway facility.
+Service Orchestration providing Network Slicing as a Service will be implemented by Nokia using core components from the Flowone suite.
+The implementation will integrate with 5G NFVO system from Samsung.